WHUIR/MATINF/README.md

 ```

 ## Dataset
 You can get MATINF dataset by signing [the agreement on Google Form](https://forms.gle/nkH4LVE4iNQeDzsc9) to request the access.
 You will get the download link and the zip password after filling the form.
-Please use [7zip](https://www.7-zip.org/) to decompress.

 **ALL USE MUST BE NON-COMMERCIAL!!**

 ## Code